Ljubljana: Theatre

 In addition to the main houses, with the SNT Drama Ljubljana as the most important among them, a number of small producers are active in Ljubljana, involved primarily in physical theatre (e.g. Betontanc), street theatre (e.g. Ana Monró Theatre), theatresports championship Impro League, and improvisational theatre (e.g. IGLU Theatre).
 A popular form is puppetry, mainly performed in the Ljubljana Puppet Theatre.
 Theatre has a rich tradition in Ljubljana, starting with the 1867 first ever Slovene-language drama performance.

 Modern dance

 The modern dance was presented in Ljubljana for the first time at the end of the 19th century and developed rapidly since the end of the 1920s.
 Since the 1930s when in Ljubljana was founded a Mary Wigman dance school, the first one for modern dance in Slovenia, the field has been intimately linked to the development in Europe and the United States.
 Ljubljana Dance Theatre is today the only venue in Ljubljana dedicated to contemporary dance.
-Despite this, there's a vivid happening in the field.